jupiter0fire/OoTMMR_tracker_pack/README.md

 - [X] Add OoT Grass Checks to Map
 - [X] Add Coins, Add Skeleton Keys, Add Bottomless Wallet
 - [X] Add Logic for Coins, Skeleton Keys, and Bottomless Wallet
 - [X] Move half of Owl Statues to new row and increase text size so it is readable
+- [X] MM keys/text could do with a size upgrade to make it readable
+- [X] Fix Keysanity Key locations - Done
 - [X] Add Elegy of Emptiness to OoT
 - [X] Add logic to grass and fairy fountain checks (just needs to be added to the settings list)
 - [X] Update MM Logic for Silver & Golden Scales